Rafael Santos Borré: Deportivo Cali

 Borré began his career with Deportivo Cali, and earned himself a name as a prolific goalscorer, which garnered the attention of some of Europe's biggest clubs.
 In August 2015, Borré was seen in the training grounds of Atlético Madrid.
 He signed for them on 28 August 2015, penning a six-year deal.
 However, he went back on loan to Deportivo Cali.
 On 25 March 2016, Borré suffered an injury.
 He did not play until 1 May, coming on as a 64-minute substitute for Andrés Felipe Roa in a 3–2 win against Alianza Petrolera.
 Borré played his next match on 15 May against Jaguares de Córdoba.
 There he scored his team's second goal in a 3–2 win.

-Villarreal
+Loan to Villarreal

 On 13 August 2016, Borré joined Spanish club Villarreal on loan from Atlético Madrid.
-On 23 February 2017, he scored his first goal for the club in a 1–0 win over AS Roma in Europa League Competition.
+On 23 February 2017, he scored his first goal for the club in a 1–0 win over Roma in the Europa League round of 32.
 Despite winning the match, Villarreal still lost the series by a 4–1 aggregate.
 On 1 March, he scored a brace in a 4–1 win over Osasuna, scoring twice in under 5 minutes.